Legoless/AuthKit/README.md

 pod 'AuthKit/Twitter'
 ```

-The example above will only install `AKClient` implementations of **Facebook** and **Twitter**.
+The configuration above will only install `AKClient` implementations of **Facebook** and **Twitter**.
 If you are also going to use AuthKit interface, such as login screen, also include:

 ```
 pod 'AuthKit/Interface'